 Clothespin Sunflower Wreath DIY Supplies

-- Wooden clothespins – Dollar Tree didn’t have them but I found wooden clothespins at Walmart for a great price.
-I used 146 total (around $5 total time of posting)
+- Wooden clothespins – Dollar Tree didn’t have them but I found wooden clothespins at Walmart for a great price. (more about the amount you need below)

 - Yellow acrylic paint – I used this yellow paint from Michael’s but they have similar colors at Hobby Lobby